bilus/go-rally/README.md

 - [x] Posts pages are protected
 - [X] Logout
 - [X] Make tests pass
-- [ ] Create new users when signing on using Google
+- [X] Create new users when signing on using Google
-- [ ] Option to create regex for matching allowed email addresses for automatic sign up ^
+- [X] Option to restrict Google sign in to a particular domain
 - [ ] Store Google UserID and use it instead of email to match
 - [ ] Option to disable sign ups using env
 - [ ] Downvoting
 - [ ] Only author can delete/edit their message
 - [ ] Downvoting only if upvoted
 - [ ] Upvoting up to the available budget
-- [ ] Google sign on
 - [ ] Good embedded editor
 - [ ] Tenancy
 - [ ] Styling